deepset-ai/deepset-cloud-sdk/docs/upload_files.md

 # Metadata

-To add metadata to your files, create one metadata file for each TXT or PDF file you upload.
+To add metadata to your files, create one metadata file for each file you upload.
 The metadata file must be a JSON with the same name as the file whose metadata it contains and the extension `meta.json`.

 For example, if you're uploading a file called `example.txt`, the metadata file should be called `example.txt.meta.json`.
 If you're uploading a file called `example.pdf`, the metadata file should be `example.pdf.meta.json`.